Pranamswa/awesome-piracy/readme.md

 - [Privacy.com](https://privacy.com/) Privacy creates secure virtual cards and completes checkout forms for you, saving you time and money while masking your real card details.
 - [/f/Piracy](https://raddle.me/f/Piracy) Raddle forum for Piracy
 - [/s/piracy](https://saidit.net/s/piracy) Saidit forum for Piracy - unofficially the backup forum for /r/Piracy if/when it is banned by the Reddit moderators.
-- [/v/piracy](https://voat.co/v/piracy) Voat forum for Piracy - another potential fallback option for /r/Piracy.
 - [2019 Oscar DVD Screeners](https://whereyouwatch.com/articles/here-are-the-2019-oscar-dvd-screeners/) List of DVD screeners for 2019's Oscars
 - [Academy Awards 2019 Screeners Megathread](https://www.reddit.com/r/Piracy/comments/aaqc0b/academy_awards_2019_screeners_megathread/) Post by /u/idoideas listing all available DVDSCR releases for 2019
 - [iNFekt](https://infekt.ws/) A text viewer application that has been carefully designed around its main task: viewing and presenting NFO files.
 - [NFForce](http://nfforce.temari.fr/) Another NFO viewer.
-- [TheTrove](https://thetrove.net/) The Trove is a non-profit website dedicated to content archival and long-term preservation of RPGs.
 - [serials](http://www.serials.ws/) Serial keys for software that may or may not work.
 - [scenerules](https://scenerules.org/) NFOs with rules and guidelines for scene releasing standards.
 - [SceneLinkList](https://www.scenelinklist.com/) SceneLinkList is a project initiated to display and share as many scene and warez links as possible.
 - [castnow](https://github.com/xat/castnow) Castnow is a command-line utility that can be used to play back media files on your Chromecast device.
-- [Grabber](https://grabber.co.in/) Download stock images from Shutterstock
 - [The Pirate Society](https://thepiratesociety.org/forums/) A mysterious members-only forum for pirates.
 - [Bandersnatch Interactive Player](https://mehotkhan.github.io/BandersnatchInteractive/) Online video player for watching the new interactive episode of Black Mirror, "Bandersnatch".
 - [Multiup](https://multiup.org/) Website which allows you to upload files to several different file hosting websites.